JonathanRamos/fastcleverseg/README.md

 - [Results](Results)

-## Abstract
+## Short Abstract
-The segmentation of vertebral bodies, muscles, and discs is a crucial step for getting accurate measurement, quantification, and analysis of spine-related diseases.
-Fully automatic segmentation using deep learning approaches requires thousands of samples to achieve reliable results, whose production may require manually drawing precise elements\textquotesingle\ boundaries.
-Since the manual approach is time-consuming and impractical to perform for a large number of exams, semi-automatic segmentation tools minimize the labor-intensiveness by using minimal user input.
-Aimed at speeding-up the manual annotation process and, at the same time, producing accurate volumetric segmentation, we propose \fastcleverseg.
-The experimental evaluation with several MRI databases from distinct hospitals shows that our approach can considerably speed up the manual annotation process with a Dice Score of 94\% and the fastest processing time ($25 \pm 30$ ms).
+Since the manual segmentation is time-consuming and impractical to perform for a large number of exams, semi-automatic segmentation tools minimize the labor-intensiveness by using minimal user input.
+We propose FastCleverSeg, in which the experimental evaluation with several MRI databases from distinct hospitals showed that our approach can considerably speed up the manual annotation process with a Dice Score of 94\% and the fastest processing time ($25 \pm 30$ ms).
 Therefore, our approaches can aid physicians in producing reliable ground-truths in a fast manner, speeding up the laborious task of manually segmenting regions of interest.